depaolim/django_auth_media/README.md

     git clone https://github.com/depaolim/django_auth_media.git

-The app is tested on Django 1.6.7 and has no dependency from other packages (apart from django itsef)
+The app is tested on Django 1.6.7 and has no dependency from other packages (apart from django itself)

 ## Usage